-Many of the towns display a mix of culture clearly evident in street names, public buildings, monuments and museums.
+The Orange River forms the southern boundary of the Free State and includes the Gariep and Vanderkloof Dams, which are the largest dams in the country.
+Many of the towns display a mix of cultures clearly evident in the street names, public buildings, monuments and museums.
 Some of South Africa’s most valued San rock art is found in the regions in the Free State.Read More